pablogd-hashi/nomad-consul-gcp/README.md

 ### HCP Terraform Configuration (Recommended)

-If using HCP Terraform, organize your variables into variable sets for optimal reusability:
+If using HCP Terraform, I recommend organizing your variables into variable sets:

 #### Variable Set: "HashiStack Common" (reusable across all workspaces)
 ```hcl